martzcodes/social-hashtag-map/README.md

  - [ ] Setup endpoint to retrieve combined tweets and instas
  - [ ] List Pics (raw)
  - [ ] Highlight verified (team member) instas
+ - [ ] Setup master endpoint with all info
  - [ ] Have celery check twitter at x-frequency
  - [ ] Fix resolve issue in stateProvider